Understanding the Underlying Causes of Miscarriage

 It is extremely important that the reason behind recurrent miscarriage be identified.
 While miscarriage itself cannot be treated or prevented, the underlying problems leading to it can be addressed.
 A number of diagnostic tests are available to help determine the cause and a potential treatment.
 Treating problems such as chronic illness, uncontrolled diabetes, or an incompetent cervix can significantly improve your chance for a successful pregnancy.
 Fertility treatments such as IVF and IUI after a miscarriage are also excellent options for those struggling with family planning.

 Going through a miscarriage can be a harrowing experience, both physically and emotionally.
 Overnight observation and bed rest are typically prescribed in the days afterward to aid recuperation.
 But while a woman’s body usually heals within a few days, emotional recovery may take longer.
 Counseling and pregnancy loss support groups can be invaluable resources during this time.
 Your healthcare provider can offer a wealth of resources and information on coping with loss after a miscarriage.

 Above all, it is important to remember that miscarriage is not your fault.
 While underlying problems may exist, a miscarriage is ultimately up to chance.

 Contact Our Fertility Clinic Today

 Here at Arizona Associates for Reproductive Health, we understand that miscarriage can be an emotionally draining experience.
 We are dedicated to providing exceptional care that addresses both the physical and emotional aspects of miscarriage.
-For further information on how we can help you through this difficult time, contact our fertility clinic today.
+Undergoing IVF or IUI after miscarriage with AZARH may improve your chances of growing your family.
+For further information on how we can help you through this difficult time and boost your fertility after a miscarriage, contact our fertility clinic today.